 Several more configurations of nine blocks are depicted below.
 You may or may not find one of them anomalous.

 Yet more possible configurations of 9 blocks.
 Are they all really possible?
-See
+See text for discussion.

 (Inspired by Reutersvard's 1934 drawing.)

 As before you can visualise ways of rearranging the blocks or moving your hand between the blocks, as described above in Section Possible moves.
 Look closely at the differences between the last two configurations.
 The left and middle pictures (J and K) depict perfectly possible 3-D configurations of cubes (though in a normal gravitational field something would be required to hold in place the cubes that are not resting on the table or on other cubes).

 But there are subtle 2-D features of the rightmost picture L that indicate that the 3-D configuration that it represents, if interpreted as a picture of 9 cubes, involves a collection of pair-wise relationships between the cubes that are all possible in isolation, but not all possible in the same 3-D configuration.
 This impossibility does not arise out of any mis-use of pictorial conventions.
 The image uses only examples of image fragments that occur in other pictures of configurations that are perfectly possible.